shubham225/authorization-service/README.md

 - **Java:** Version 17 or later.
 You can download it from [OpenJDK](https://openjdk.java.net/).
 - **Spring Boot:** Version 3.2.1.
 Check the [official Spring Boot website](https://spring.io/projects/spring-boot) for details.
 - **Maven:** The project uses Maven as the build system.
 Install Maven by following the instructions [here](https://maven.apache.org/install.html).
+- **Database**: Set up a MySQL or MariaDB database server.
+You can install MySQL or MariaDB server locally on your development machine or use a cloud-based database service.
+You can download MySQL from the [official MySQL website](https://dev.mysql.com/downloads/) or MariaDB from the [official MariaDB website](https://mariadb.org/download/).

 ## Getting Started